libapps/libapps-mirror/nassh/doc/FAQ.md

   If all else fails then join the [chromium-hterm mailing list] and post about what you've found.

+  To file an actual report, you can use <https://goo.gl/vb94JY>.
+This will route to the right people.

   If your bug involves some mis-interpreted escape sequence and you want to file a really useful bug report, then add in a recording of the session.
 For bonus points, track down the troublesome sequence and